code-jon/GDELT_Predict/README.md

 # data_incubator

 This repository holds proof-of-concept code for predicting the impact of global events based on the known outcomes of previous events.
-The predicted value in this case was a general positive or negative impact, the code is easily adapted to predict more domain-specific quantities.
+The predicted value in this case was a general positive or negative impact, but the code is easily adapted to predict more domain-specific quantities.

 At this time all training data is obtained from the [GDELT](http://www.gdeltproject.org/) database via Google's BigQuery API.
 During my time at the data incubator, I will focus on improving design, flexibility, usability, and incorporating more data sources.